 TUI is not a novelty as one can think looking at the technology behind the current smartphones.
 The concept, closely tied to Augmented Reality and Ubiquitous Computing, has been around since the early 90’s when Hiroshi Ishii began studying it in his lab at MIT.
 As stated by Ishii (2008), the key idea of TUI is to give physical form to digital elements, performing as both representation and control in order to make the digital directly and easily accessible to human perception (p.
 34).

-Implemented using a diverse technologies, TUI is part of a bigger research endeavor in Human Computer Interaction (HCI), combining the fields of Tangible Augmented Reality, Tangible Tabletop Interaction, Ambient Displays and Embodied Interaction (Shaer and Hornecker, 2010. p.14).
-However TUI is not exclusive to technology and design labs.
+TUI is part of a bigger research endeavor in Human-Computer Interaction (HCI), combining the fields of Tangible Augmented Reality, Tangible Tabletop Interaction, Ambient Displays and Embodied Interaction (Shaer and Hornecker, 2010. p.14).
+However, TUI is not exclusive to technology and design labs.
 According to Shaer and Hornecker, many fields of study such as education, entertainment, the arts, music and social communication are taking advantage of TUI frameworks and applying it to their own objects of study (p.
 22).

 For Bolter and Grusin (2000) remediation is a process of representation of one medium in another.
 They claim that whenever a new medium emerges, it tries to reform or refashion not only the content belonging to its predecessors but also the entire previous media (p.45).
 For Bolter and Grusin, this is the main characteristic of the new digital media.